From our Rector

 How do we make our gifts toward the program?

 Because special offering envelopes are available, donations are very easy to provide.
 Probably, in the future, the church will consider the implementation of electronic/online giving software.

 Can I give toward my commitment once a year, every three months, or in some other manner?

 Yes, you may donate however in the most convenient fashion for you– lump sum, as well as annually or monthly or weekly.

 Consequently, all monies received are held in a separate (restricted and audited) account with expenditures made ONLY for the capital project.

 What happens if we do not reach our milestones?

-Due to our giving can be reflected as milestones, our consulting firm can understand our giving potential.
-If the goal fails to reach its expected dollar amount, unfortunately the project may be augmented or phased in stages — because the project will then be dependent on additional donations over time.
+Because giving can be reflected in milestones, our consulting firm can understand our giving potential.
+If the goal fails to reach its expected dollar amount, unfortunately the project may need to be augmented or implemented in stages due to the fact that the project will then be dependent on additional donations

 When will construction begin?